danielj314/project-one/README.md

         2. As a Returning Visitor, I want to find the best way to purchase tickets for shows.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any new products or special offers available.
+        1. As a Frequent User, I want to check to see if there are any new show dates added.
         2. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design